michelle-w-br/chatbot_ml/README.md

-# Implementation of chatbot (botpress/voiceflow) intention using machine learning models in PyTorch.
+# Chatbot intention classification in PyTorch.

 ## v1.0
 Classify simple intention patterns specified by users, with Bag-of-Words model and a simple layer neural network model